HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 In the <a hreflang="en" href="#">manifest properties section</a> we mentioned the <a hreflang="en" href="https://web.dev/installable-manifest/">installability requirements</a> that Lighthouse has on web app manifest files.
 Lighthouse also provides checks for other aspects that make a PWA.
 It should be noted that the HTTP Archive currently only runs the Lighthouse tests as part of it's mobile crawl, as noted in our <a hreflang="en" href="../methodology">Methodology</a>.

-The following chart shows the percentage of sites that pass each criteria.
-"PWA sites" contains stats for sites that have a service worker and a manifest, "All sites" contains data for all the totality sites:
+The following chart shows the percentage of sites that pass each criteria, where "PWA sites" contains stats for sites that have a service worker and a manifest, "All sites" contains data for all the totality sites:

 {{ figure_markup(
   image="pwa-lighthouse-pwa-audits.png",
   caption="Lighthouse PWA audits.",
   description="Bar chart showing Lighthouse PWA audits by All websites and PWA websites.
-While some audits have high usage for both, many only have high usage only by PWA websites and PWA websites comfortably beat all websites in all categories. `viewport` audit is passed by 91.2% of all sites, and 99.4% of PWA sites, `redirects-http` by 78.0% and 98.2% retrospectively, `content-width` by 81.9% and 94.7%, `service-worker` by 1.5% and 84.9%, `apple-touch-icon` by 39.2% and 77.8%, `themed-omnibox` by 4.6% and 68.8%, `splash-screen` by 2.3% and 63.4%, `installable-manifest` by 1.1% and 61.7%, `maskable-icon` by 0.4% and 17.5%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTHHnqNdpRUjoeTfsN9_irK57PvZn_Q2X842RLl-RL4ibWmZFvO-S1x35PjVE3-xUlHFS_Zurd22rOq/pubchart?oid=991530366&format=interactive", sheets_gid="1312576011", sql_file="lighthouse_pwa_audits.sql"
+While some audits have high usage for both, many only have high usage only by PWA websites and PWA websites comfortably beat all websites in all categories. `viewport` audit is passed by 91.16% of all sites, and 99.42% of PWA sites, `redirects-http` by 78.01% and 98.23% retrospectively, `content-width` by 81.86% and 94.70%, `service-worker` by 1.50% and 84.86%, `apple-touch-icon` by 39.25% and 77.78%, `themed-omnibox` by 4.64% and 68.78%, `splash-screen` by 2.28% and 63.40%, `installable-manifest` by 1.08% and 61.73%, `maskable-icon` by 0.38% and 17.46%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTHHnqNdpRUjoeTfsN9_irK57PvZn_Q2X842RLl-RL4ibWmZFvO-S1x35PjVE3-xUlHFS_Zurd22rOq/pubchart?oid=991530366&format=interactive", sheets_gid="1312576011", sql_file="lighthouse_pwa_audits.sql"
   )